neondatabase/website/content/guides/django-rest-api.md

 By using `ModelSerializer`, we get a lot of functionality out of the box, such as automatically generated fields based on the model fields, default implementations of `create()` and `update()` methods, and validation based on model field types.

-This approach significantly reduces the amount of code we need to write while still providing flexibility where needed (like in the `AIModelSerializer` where we customize the author-related fields).
+This approach reduces the amount of code we need to write while still providing flexibility where needed (like in the `AIModelSerializer` where we customize the author-related fields).

 ### Create API views